logaretm/vee-validate/docs/content/guide/global-validators.md

 <Field name="password" type="password" rules="required|min:8" />
 ```

 Note that to pass arguments to rules, you need to place a colon `:` character to signify the beginning of rules.
-You can pass multiple arguments as a comma separated list.
+You can pass multiple arguments as a comma-separated list.
 Here is an example for a `minMax` rule:

 ```js
 import { defineRule } from 'vee-validate';